-The School's Commitments to you Your Commitments to the School ✓ To take all possible steps to ensure a school environment which is positively challenging, but also warm, supportive and approachable. ~ To ensure a positive environment, all colleagues must ensure their approach & actions are warm, supportive, and approachable at all times. ~ We seek to ensure that we work in a fair, transparent, and ethical way at all times, recognising and valuing difference and diversity. ✓ You should understand and embrace differences and diversity, recognising others may hold different views or have different ways of thinking to you. \checkmark We will endeavour to provide feedback and support which is constructive, non-critical, non- personal, and solutions focused, to best enable development and improvements ~ Difference in views does not necessarily mean others are wrong.
-Colleagues must work collaboratively to embrace difference, tackling issues constructively to overcome our challenges. ~ You should raise any thoughts, issues, and concerns in an appropriate & professional way - This being non-critical, not accusatory or personally directed, constructive and solutions focused.
+Your Commitments to the School

+- ✓ To ensure a positive environment, all colleagues must ensure their approach & actions are warm, supportive, and approachable at all times. - ✓ You should understand and embrace differences and diversity, recognising others may hold different views or have different ways of thinking to you. - ✓ Difference in views does not necessarily mean others are wrong.
+Colleagues must work collaboratively to embrace difference, tackling issues constructively to overcome our challenges. - ✓ You should raise any thoughts, issues, and concerns in an appropriate &professional way This being non-critical, not accusatory, or personally directed, constructive and solutions focused.

-If you feel that you are not treated consistently in accordance with these commitments, you can raise a concern to your line manager, (Heads of Primary and Secondary/Senior Teacher) who will work with you to support and assist you.
+If you feel that you are not treated consistently in accordance with these commitments, you can raise a concern to your line manager, who will work with you to support and assist you.
 If you feel your issues remain unresolved you can raise the issue to a member of the SLT who will support you as outlined within the School's Employee Concerns / Grievance policy.